Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution

 \begin{example} In the classical Neyman-Scott problem, we observe $2n$ independent pairs of data such that

-i.e. each data pair is drawn from a distribution with the same variance $\sigma^2$ but not with different mean $\mu_i$.
-The target parameter is the common $\sigma^2$.
+i.e. each data pair is drawn from a distribution with the same variance $\sigma^2$ but with different mean $\mu_i$.
+The focus parameter is the common $\sigma^2$.
 Even with a large number of nuisance parameters, we still can construct a CD for $\sigma^2$ once we realize that